GSA-TTS/tts-tech-operations/ProjectBoard.md

 ### Assignments

-- If you would like to work on an issue, assign yourself to it before it gets to the `Ready` column
+- If you would like to work on an issue, assign yourself to it once it is in the `Backlog` column

 ## Project Board